fasakinhenry/Typescript-Mastery/lesson03-Array_and_Objects/README.md

-# Lesson 03: Arrays and Objects
+# Lesson 04: functions

-This lesson covers the concepts of arrays and objects in TypeScript.
-You will learn about array types, object types, and how to work with them effectively in TypeScript.
-You will also see how TypeScript's type system helps catch errors when working with these data structures.
-You will work with Enums, Tuples, and Interfaces to define complex data structures.
-You will also see how to make properties of objects optional.
+This lesson covers the concepts of functons in Typescript.

 ## Topics Covered